Intro to Gym Climbing / Belay Certification Class

 - 2. What if I'm afraid of heights?

 The Alaska Rock Gym offers two types of climbing: roped climbing on the taller walls, and bouldering, which is climbing on low walls in an un-roped fashion.
 Bouldering, while offering the same experience of working out the “problem” of the arrangement of the holds, allows the climber to remain low – only climbing to a height within his comfort zone.
 If height is an issue, bouldering is a great way to get started climbing.
 It requires no belayer and can be engaged in after just a short orientation.

 - 3. What is belaying?

-Roped climbing requires two people – a climber who ascends the wall and a belayer.
+Roped climbing requires two people; a climber, who ascends the wall, and a belayer.
 The belayer manages the rope protecting the climber from a fall.
-This activity involves a learning a sequence of tasks including a climber/belayer cross-check, taking up slack, catching a potential fall, and lowering the climber when she reaches the top of the climb.
+Belaying involves learning a sequence of tasks, including a climber/belayer cross-check, taking up slack, catching a potential fall, and lowering the climber after she reaches the top of the climb.
 Our “Intro to Gym Climbing” class includes teaching the participants how to belay and certifying them as top rope belayers in the gym.

 - 4. Can I bring my kids?

 Climbing is a great family activity, and kids as young as two years old can prove to be agile and adept climbers.
 Children are always welcome at the Alaska Rock Gym!
 Once parents have been oriented to the gym and passed the belay certification, they can climb and belay their kids any time.
-Kids must be 14 years or older to earn their own belay certification, and all children under the age of 14 must be accompanied at all times by a supervising adult when in the gym.
+Kids must be 14 years or older to earn their own belay certification, and all children under the age of 14 must be accompanied by a supervising adult.